 Because you can win by pinning your opponent in catch wrestling you will never see a catch wrestler go to their back.
 On the other hand, some BJJ players choose to pull guard and fight off of their backs.

-Catch Wrestling vs. BJJ: Which One Should You Choose?
+Catch Wrestling vs. BJJ: Which One Is Better For You?

-Catch wrestling may not be suitable for you if you’re looking to compete in fighting tournaments.
-The sport’s lack of rules and governing bodies makes it less attractive to many fighters.
-You’re more likely to find a BJJ tournament or school than catch wrestling.
+You’re more likely to find a BJJ tournament or school than a catch wrestling academy.
 This lack of association also means that coaches can set whatever rules they want, and training typically has no shape.

 However, if you want to build your aggression and combat strength, catch wrestling can help you achieve those faster.
 It tends to be tougher to learn, but it is an excellent self-defense toolset if mastered correctly.